-CH 102 Contemporary Chemistry CH 102 will introduce the non-science major to the impact that the science of chemistry has on their world.
+CH 102 Contemporary Chemistry

+CH 102 will introduce the non-science major to the impact that the science of chemistry has on their world.
 The course provides a general introduction to the principles of the science of chemistry, in the commercial, industrial, and technological components of society.
-3:0:3 (Taught in accelerated programs onlv).
-CH 105 Introductory Chemistry (MGE) A survey of general chemistry, organic chemistry, and biochemistry.
+3:0:3 (Taught in accelerated programs only).

+CH 105 Introductory Chemistry (MGE)

+A survey of general chemistry, organic chemistry, and biochemistry.
 Basic principles as applied to health science will be covered.
 The lab will be a practical application of the principles covered in lecture.
+4:3:5

-4:3:5 CH 107 Introduction to Chemistry I (MGE) An introduction to chemistry be developing fundamental tools such as problem solving methods and the concept of the mole.
+CH 107 Introduction to Chemistry I (MGE)

+An introduction to chemistry be developing fundamental tools such as problem solving methods and the concept of the mole.
 Major topics covered will include stoichiometry, atomic and molecular structure and the states of matter.
-Pre-requisite: high school algebra or equivalent.
-Corequisite: CH 107L (except in accelerated programs).
-3:1:3 CH 1071 Introduction to Chemistry Laboratory I Students are introduced to basic laboratory techniques.
+Three lectures and one hour discussion per week.
+Prerequisite: high school algebra or equivalent.
+Co-requisite: CH 107L (except in accelerated programs).
+3:0:3

+CH 107L Introduction to Chemistry Laboratory I

+Students are introduced to basic laboratory techniques.
 Experiments will reinforce materials covered in the lecture components of this course.
+Co-requisite: CH 107.
+0:3:1

-Corequisite: CH 107.
-3:1:3 CH 108 Introduction to Chemistry II A continuation of CH 107 with major topics covered including solutions. chemical kinetics, thermodynamics, equilibria, and an introduction to descriptive chemistry.
-Pre-requisite: 'C' or better in CH 107L or permission of instructor.
-Corequisite: CH 108L.
-3:1:3 CH 108L Introduction to Chemistry Laboratory II A continuation of CH 107L with experiments relating to kinetics, equilibria. thermodynamics, and qualitative analysis.
+CH 108 Introduction to Chemistry II

+A continuation of CH 107 with major topics covered including solutions, chemical kinetics, thermodynamics, equilibria, and an introduction to descriptive chemistry.
+Three lectures and one hour discussion per week.
 Prerequisite: 'C' or better in CH 107L or permission of instructor.
+Co-requisite: CH 108L.
+3:0:3

+CH 108L Introduction to Chemistry Laboratory II

+A continuation of CH 107L with experiments relating to kinetics, equilibria, thermodynamics, and qualitative analysis.
+Prerequisite: 'C' or better in CH 107L or permission of instructor.
 Co-requisite: CH 108.
+0:3:1

-3:1:3 CH 300 Chemistry Seminar (LL)
+CH 300 Chemistry Seminar (LL)